 International Policy Division

-International Policy Division provides strategic level policy advice to Government on the central issues of Australia's Defence policy, including international Defence relations and ADF operations.
+International Policy Division provides strategic-level policy advice to the Australian Government on the central issues of Australia's Defence policy, including international Defence relations and ADF operations.

-The role of International Policy (IP) Division is to:
+The role of International Policy Division is to:

-- Provide advice to the Minister, Secretary and the CDF, the Services and Defence Groups on international policy issues;
+- provide policy advice to the Minister, Secretary and the CDF, the Services and Defence Groups on Defence international engagement

 - Major Powers Branch